winglang/wing/docs/winglang-spec.md

 ### 3.2 Classes

 Classes consist of fields and methods in any order.
 The class system is single-dispatch class based object orientated system.
+Classes are instantiated with the `new` keyword.

 A class member function that has the name **init** is considered to be a class constructor (or initializer, or allocator).